Look out for sea creatures, ancient castles, and beautiful beaches on this tour along Scotland’s North East Coast.

 Students and seniors over 60

 You leave Aberdeen and head for Spey Bay.
-Here, you have time to learn about the area, grab a coffee, and try to spot dolphins.
+Here, you have time to learn about the area and try to spot dolphins.

 You then journey to Bow Fiddle Rock, one of our favourite coastal sights in Scotland.
 Its unusual shape being battered by waves offers an epic photo and an awesome experience.